-Contact Person: Sean Scammell Contact Email: president@umearth.net efficiency with student-led projects run through the university's Physical Plant.
+Contact Email: president@umearth.net

+The University of Manitoba Efficient and Renewable Technology Hub, or, UMEARTH, is the newest addition to the growing list of technical societies in the Price Faculty of Engineering.
+UMEARTH's goal is to not only bridge the gap between students and industry members interested in the sustainable engineering field, but also to improve the campus's energy efficiency with student-led projects run through the university's Physical Plant.
 With over 60 members in its first year, UMEARTH is expecting to grow with more projects, volunteer opportunities, and networking events.
 In addition to these directives, UMEARTH is looking to branch to other faculties to better introduce students to working in teams composed of varying disciplines.